bcgsc/mavis/docs/source/configuration.rst

 support for other schedulers may make a request by `submitting an issue to our github page <https://github.com/bcgsc/mavis/issues>`__.
 Additionally, developers looking to extend the functionality may submit a pull request (Please see the :ref:`guidelines for contributors <guideline-for-contributors>`).

 MAVIS can also be run locally without a scheduler.
-This uses the python multiprocessing library to manage MAVIS jobs.
+This uses the python py:module:`concurrent.futures` library to manage MAVIS jobs.